-- 5.21 All decisions about the recruitment, hiring, re-assignment, supervision and contract-renewal/termination, dismissal, redundancy, of individual employees are the responsibility of the Director. - 5.22 Whether specific categories of work are done by appointed employees, outsourced contractors, or consultants shall be at the discretion of the Director, in consultation with the Board of Directors. - 5.23 New or additional positions shall require the Board of Directors's approval, based on the recommendation of the Director. - 5.24 The recruitment, hiring and supervision of the Director is the responsibility of the Board of Directors as a whole.
+5.21 All decisions about the recruitment, hiring, re-assignment, supervision and contract-renewal/termination (non-renewal, dismissal, redundancy, etc.) of individual employees are the responsibility of the Director.

+- 5.22 Whether specific categories of work are done by appointed employees, outsourced contractors, or consultants shall be at the discretion of the Director, in consultation with the Board of Directors. - 5.23 Newly defined positions shall require the Board of Directors' approval, based on the recommendation of the Director.

+5.24 The hiring, evaluating, developing, and supporting the Director is the responsibility of the Board of Directors as a whole.